braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 This token will be used to generate the list of tables available in your CDI segments, and to query source tables to create new segments.
 Once the connected source is created, Braze will discover the names and description of all tables available to the user in the source schema.

 You may choose to grant access to all tables in a schema, or grant privileges only to specific tables.
 Whichever tables the Braze role has access to will be available to query in the CDI segment.

-Create table permisison is required because Braze will create a table with your CDI Segment query results before updating the segment in Braze.
-We will create a temporary table per segment, and the table will only persist while Braze is updating the segment.
+ The `create table` permission is required so Braze can create a table with your CDI Segment query results before updating the segment in Braze.
+Braze will create a temporary table per segment, and the table will only persist while Braze is updating the segment.

 Keep the token in a safe place until you need to enter it on the Braze dashboard during the credential creation step.